ItalianoFrançaisDeutschEnglish

 5.2.
 Suppression and substitution of man.

 Human beings are becoming increasingly obsolete.
 Subjectivity is converted into an operational node, the body into an interface, identity into a profile.
 The individual becomes a functional residue, “an antiquated device for multiplying capital,” destined to be discarded.
-Capital, having become an automatic subject, no longer limits itself to exploitation: it aims to replace.
-The functionalization of humans is only the first phase.
-This is followed by declared obsolescence—in which millions of lives are deemed “no longer necessary”—and planned replacement through automation, artificial intelligence, and genetic engineering. ¶ It is no longer just alienation, but erasure.
-It is a technical deactivation, presented as an improvement (as is the case with the progressive replacement of vital functions by automated tools).
+This is followed by declared obsolescence—in which millions of lives are deemed “no longer necessary”—and planned replacement through automation, artificial intelligence, and genetic engineering. ¶ It is a technical deactivation, presented as an improvement (as is the case with the progressive replacement of vital functions by automated tools).

 Index Anthology Gustav Janouch, Armand Robin, Amadeo Bordiga, Roberto Pecchioli